liu-bioinfo-lab/CNTools/README.md

 # CNTools

 ## System requirements
 The software denpendencies are listed in `env.yml` and `pyproject.toml`.
-The software is independent of operating system.
+The software is independent of operating systems.
 The version the software has been tested on is v2.0.0.

 ## Installation guide
 ```